harish-shivaram/shilly-jekyll/_posts/2017-09-07-i-hate-superheroes.md

 date: 2017-09-07
 layout: post
 image: /images/blog/3010.jpg
-excerpt: Wearing undies on the outside doesn't make one super
+description: Wearing undies on the outside doesn't make one super
 ---

 I've never been much of a super-hero comic lover.
 I've often felt that the supers, if I may collectively address them as such, were poorly thought out characters.
 They always seem so infallible, completely lacking the rich tapestry of flaws that round out the personality of a "normal" human being.
 This has been especially true of the DC Universe characters.
 Let's just talk about their three favourite children.